apache/struts-site/source/core-developers/ajax-client-side-validation.md

 ---
 layout: core-developers
 title: AJAX Client Side Validation
+parent:
+  title: Client Side Validation
+  url: client-side-validation
 ---

 # AJAX Client Side Validation

-This validation mode only works with the _ajax theme_

-|
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

+## Description

-AJAX\-based client side validation improves upon [Pure JavaScript Client Side Validation](#PAGE_14262) by using a combination of JavaScript, DOM manipulation, and remote server communication\.
-Unlike the pure client side implementation, AJAX\-based validation communicates with the server\.
-This means all your validation rules that worked when submitting a form will still work within the browser\.
+AJAX-based client side validation improves upon [Pure JavaScript Client Side Validation](pure-java-script-client-side-validation) by using a combination of JavaScript, DOM manipulation, and remote server communication.
+Unlike the pure client side implementation, AJAX-based validation communicates with the server.
+This means all your validation rules that worked when submitting a form will still work within the browser.

-The validation occurs on each **onblur** event for each form element\.
-As each user types in some values and moves to the next form element, the value (and all other values previously entered) will be sent to the server for validation\.
-The entire validation stack is run, including visitor validators and your action's validate() method\.
+The validation occurs on each **onblur** event for each form element.
+As each user types in some values and moves to the next form element, the value (and all other values previously entered) will be sent to the server for validation.
+The entire validation stack is run, including visitor validators and your action's `validate()` method.

-If there is an error, like the pure implementation, the HTML and DOM will be updated immediately\.
+If there is an error, like the pure implementation, the HTML and DOM will be updated immediately.

-For an example of this, see _AJAX Validation_ \.

-__AJAX Validation__

-__Description__
+## AJAX Validation

-Struts provides [client side validation](client-side-validation.html)(using JavaScript) for a few validators\.
-Using AJAX validation, all [validators](#PAGE_14292) available to the application on the server side can be used without forcing the page to reload, just to show validation errors\.
-AJAX validation has a server side, which is in included in _JSON Plugin_  (an interceptor and a result)\.
-Client side must be handled by applictions themself\.
-One reason for that is there are too many JavaScript frameworks and libraries\.
-Struts has no preference which of them you use\.
-Previous versions of Struts included a client side which was relying on the Dojo JS framework and was located in Struts Dojo plugin\.
-That has been deprecated for a long time and was eventually removed\.
+Struts provides [client side validation](client-side-validation)(using JavaScript) for a few validators.
+Using AJAX validation, all [validators](validation#bundled-validators) available to the application on the server side can be used without forcing the page to reload, just to show validation errors.
+AJAX validation has a server side, which is in included in [JSON Plugin](../plugins/json/) (an interceptor and a result).
+Client side must be handled by applications themself.

-__Example__
+One reason for that is there are too many JavaScript frameworks and libraries.
+Struts has no preference which of them you use.
+Previous versions of Struts included a client side which was relying on the Dojo JS framework and was located in Struts Dojo plugin.
+That has been deprecated for a long time and was eventually removed.

+## Example

-This example is taken from the Struts showcase application\.
+This example is taken from the Struts Showcase Application.

-__Create the action class__
+### Create the action class

 ```java
 public class AjaxFormSubmitAction extends ActionSupport {